yumeangelica/needypet/README.md

 ## Introduction

 NeedyPet simplifies pet care coordination within households and pet care facilities.
-This application empowers family members and pet caretakers to manage pet health and activities collaboratively.
-It ensures everyone is informed about the pets' daily needs and care activities, preventing common issues like overfeeding or missed medication.
+This user-friendly application empowers family members and pet caretakers to collaboratively manage pet health and activities.
+It ensures everyone is informed about the pets' daily needs and care activities, preventing common issues like overfeeding or missed medication, thus enhancing pet care through technology.

 ## Features

+- **User Registration and Authentication**:
+  - **Registration**: New users create an account by providing a username, password, email, and selecting their timezone.
+  - **Login**: Users log in to access their profiles and manage pet details.
+Passwords are securely hashed and stored.

+- **User Profiles**:
+  - **Profile Management**: Users can update their profile information including name, email, password, and can delete their profiles.
-- User profiles for pet owner and carer(s).
+  - **Roles and Permissions**:
+    - **Pet Owners**: Can add, update, delete pets and manage detailed pet profiles including care needs.
+    - **Carers** (Backend Only): Can complete needs but cannot modify pet ownership details or toggle need statuses.
+Frontend support for carer roles is planned.

+- **Pet Management**:
-- Management of pet profiles including details like name, age, and care requirements.
+  - Owner users can manage pet details such as name, birthday, species, breed, and specific care needs.

-- Task tracking for daily, weekly, and monthly pet care activities.
-- Real-time notifications for upcoming or overdue tasks.
+- **Care Activities (Needs)**:
+  - Needs are specific care activities required by pets, such as feeding, walking, or medication.
+  - **Need Details**:
+    - **Category**: Type of care activity (e.g., Feeding, Walking).
+    - **Description**: Detailed information about the need.
+    - **Duration or Quantity**: Needs can specify a duration in minutes or a quantity in milliliters or grams.
+  - **Need Management**:
+    - Needs can be added, viewed, updated, deleted, or toggled by owners; only active needs are carried over to the next day.
+    - Carers can view and complete needs.

+- **Activity History**:
+  - Logs of all care activities (completed, missed, or pending) provide comprehensive monitoring of pet care.

+- **Responsive Design**:
+  - The application is optimized for various devices, ensuring a consistent user experience across desktops, tablets, and smartphones.

+- **Security and Data Integrity**:
+  - Robust error handling and authentication mechanisms ensure data integrity and privacy.

+## How to Use the Application

+1. **Initial Setup**:
+   - **New Users**: Register via the landing page by entering required details.
+   - **Returning Users**: Log in to access your account.

+2. **Pet Management**:
+   - View your pets on the homepage after logging in.
+   - Add new pets by clicking **Add Pet**, filling in details, and clicking **Save**.

+3. **Viewing and Editing Pet Details**:
-- Comprehensive reports on pet care activities for owner.
+   - Access pet details by clicking on a pet card.
+   - Edit pet details or delete pets as needed.
+   - Add needs by clicking **Add Need** and filling out the relevant information.

+4. **Managing Needs**:
+   - Enter need details in the **Add Need** modal and save.
+   - Needs can be managed on the need card on the pet’s page; add, edit, delete, toggle inactive/active, and complete as necessary.

+5. **User Profile and Security**:
+   - Update personal details or log out via the **Profile** button.
+   - Deleting your profile will remove all associated data and log you out permanently.

+## Upcoming Features in the Next Versions

+The following features are planned for the next version update of NeedyPet, enhancing functionality and user experience:

+1. **Caretaker Support Throughout the Application**:
+   - Extending caretaker functionalities to the frontend, allowing seamless management of caretaker permissions and responsibilities.

+2. **Email Integration with Nodemailer**:
+   - **Account Verification**: Enhance security by requiring email verification during registration.
+   - **Password Recovery**: Implement password recovery features, allowing users to reset passwords via email.
+   - **Caretaker Invitations**: Simplify adding caretakers with email invitations, managing roles and permissions efficiently.

+3. **Activity Reminders and Notifications**:
+   - Introduce a notification system to alert users of upcoming care activities, ensuring pets receive consistent care.

+4. **Native Mobile Applications**:
+   - Develop native applications for iOS and Android to provide a seamless mobile experience.

+#### Note

+  - Functions not yet implemented in the frontend are operational in the backend and marked for future integration.
+These include full carer capabilities, detailed in source code comments.

-## Technologies
+## Technical Setup

-Back-end: MongoDB, Express.js, Node.js
+- **Backend Technologies**: MongoDB, Express.js, Node.js, JavaScript, ESLint
+- **Frontend Technologies**: Vue.js, Ionic, TypeScript, ESLint, Jest
+- **DevOps Tools**: Docker, Nginx

 ## Hours spent